 I found out in due course.
 In that same room right under the roof where you had to battle for every breath.

 In his own meditations after the woman has left him, the male character thinks that Here in his own patch between billboard and trolley everyone tried, their whole lives long, to be somebody they never were.
 Somebody they’d read about, somebody they’d heard about, somebody they never could be.
 Somebody like George Raft, somebody like Frank Costello, someone like Myrna Loy.
 It was a world full of big shots, fake shots that fooled nobody except the big shots themselves.

 Drew devoted an entire chapter of her book to Entrapment, saying that based on the portions available “this would have been a significant work.”
 Editor William Targ agreed Algren “seemed to reach the deep-down essence of the blackest lower depths: drugs, pimping, prostitution, at their most grim level…It would have been an extraordinary achievement…it could have been his magnum opus.”

-Yet the National Book award winner Algren, author of at least two bestsellers, couldn’t get a contract for it.
+Yet the National Book award winner and bestselling author couldn’t get a contract for it.

 It’s our loss.
 Drew writes that “Entrapment, conceived in the spirit of Never Come Morning and The Man with the Golden Arm, would never be finished, and the naturalistic writer in the tradition of Wright and Sandburg and Dreiser was gone.”

-I’ve always thought that Algren is trivialized by people who insist on quoting his line: Never eat a place called Mom’s, never play cards with a man called Doc and never play cards with someone whose troubles are worse than your own.
-Algren, a serious artist, deserves to be remembered for more than that.
+I’ve always thought that Algren is trivialized by people who insist on quoting his line: Never eat a place called Mom’s, never play cards with a man called Doc and never sleep with someone whose troubles are worse than your own.
+Algren was a serious artist, who deserves to be remembered for more than that.